nats-io/nats-site/content/doc/internals/nats-client-dev.md

 ## Parsing the protocol

 NATS provides a text-based message format.
-The text-based [protocol](/documentation/internals/nats-protocol/) makes it easy to implement NATS clients.
-The key consideration is deciding on a parsing stategy.
+The text-based [protocol](/doc/internals/nats-protocol/) makes it easy to implement NATS clients.
+The key consideration is deciding on a parsing strategy.

-The NATS server parser is a zero allocation byte parser.
+The NATS server implements a [zero allocation byte parser](https://youtu.be/ylRKac5kSOk?t=10m46s) that is fast and efficient.
 Off the wire, a NATS message is simply a slice of bytes.
 Across the wire the message is transported as an immutable string over a TCP connection.
 It is up to the client to implement logic to parse the message.

 The NATS message structure includes the Subject string, an optional Reply string, and an optional Data field that is a byte array.
 The type `Msg` is a structure used by Subscribers and PublishMsg().